techwinder/Clifford2d/README.md

 ## Windows and Mac
 - Install the Qt6 development libraries from the Qt site
-- Compile and run in release mode
+- Compile in release mode